-The purpose of this document is to establish an inclement weather policy for Indiana University of Pennsylvania.
+The purpose of this document is to establish an inclement weather policy for Indiana University of Pennsylvania (IUP).

 This policy applies to all IUP employees and is consistent with PASSHE policies and procedures.
 (See Management Directive 530.17 Amended, May 25, 2010)

-The objective of this policy is to establish guidelines by which decisions will be made to cancel classes, to close the university, and/or to cancel or postpone IUP-sponsored or hosted activities or events during inclement weather
+The objective of this policy is to establish guidelines by which decisions will be made to cancel classes, to close the university and/or to cancel or postpone IUP-sponsored or hosted activities or events

 Unless otherwise directed, all employees are expected to report to work at their regular time and to remain at work throughout the course of their regularly scheduled workday.
 If an employee believes she/he cannot commute safely between his/her home

-and place of work during periods of inclement weather, the employee is required to notify his/her supervisor and use either annual, personal, or documented compensatory leave time.
-Appropriate media outlets will be kept apprised of the status of the
+and place of work during periods of inclement weather, the employee is required to notify his/her supervisor and use either annual, personal or documented compensatory leave time.
+Appropriate notifications will be made about the status of cancellations

 Should inclement weather conditions arise or be anticipated that would make class attendance unsafe, the president may elect to cancel classes for a defined period of time.
-If so, students and teaching faculty are released from all classes held on-campus,
+If so, students and faculty with on-campus instructional assignments are not required

 Should inclement weather conditions arise or be anticipated that would make it unsafe to continue the non-essential operations of the university, the president may elect to close the university (i.e., cancel all classes and suspend all non-essential operations).